Viewer Rating

 Combines user and critic ratings from four sources

-The film's likely focus on the challenges and triumphs of Queen Elizabeth I, emphasizing strong, traditional leadership and national duty, aligns with conservative values of order and tradition.
+The film's narrative celebrates Queen Elizabeth I's strong, traditional leadership and her personal sacrifices for national unity and stability, aligning with conservative values of order, duty, and patriotism.

 This 1923 historical drama about Queen Elizabeth I features traditional casting, consistent with the era, with no explicit diversity initiatives.
 The narrative focuses on historical events and figures without critiquing traditional identities or incorporating DEI themes.